 In Hinduism exist numerous interpretations of the "sutras" and of the "upanishades" by wise men who were more studied teachers than selfrealized masters (who seldom wrote big books in the past centuries).
 So traditional hinduism distinguishes between a brahmin who posesses the abilities of a brahmin and a brahmin who only has the outer schooling of a brahmin.

 In some interpretations the brahman is put equal to the atman.
-But above the atman is ISHVARA and the divine worlds.
+But above the atman and at the top of brahman is ISHVARA and above the hiher divine worlds.
 Often everything above the four (or better 5) lower worlds is normalized as "Brahman".

 Shankara taught about the four elements and the Akasha and above them the "Brahman".
 Above all is the Parabrahman.